Study Spanish in one of the oldest European cities

 Cadiz is a place of staggering beauty, replete with a mysterious allure that maps its millenary heritage.
-The oldest continuously inhabited city in the western hemisphere, an incredibly popular destination for Spanish courses, and one of the oldest cities in Europe, Cadiz has been home to a variety of civilizations over the past 3,000 years.
-From the audacious Phoenicians to their ambitious offspring, the Carthaginians, past the Romans, Visigoths, and Muslims, the city has long been a prominent settlement of strategic importance both for military and commercial reasons.
+The oldest continuously inhabited city in the western hemisphere, an incredibly popular destination for Spanish courses, Cadiz has been home to a variety of civilizations over the past 3,000 years.
+From the audacious Phoenicians to their ambitious offspring, the Carthaginians, past the Romans, Visigoths, and Muslims, the city has long been a prominent settlement of strategic importance.

-Consequently, Cadiz has taken on many personalities throughout the ages, leaving behind an eclectic mix of styles for both its visitors and 125,000 residents to admire today.
+Consequently, Cadiz has taken on many personalities throughout the ages, leaving behind an eclectic mix of styles for its visitors to admire today.
 At the same time, the topography of the city's utterly breathtaking location has limited the growth of the population to the closed quarters of the narrow slice of land that protrudes from the mainland and reaches out into the sea.

-At the same time, the historical importance and natural beauty of the area has transformed the Bay of Cadiz into one of the busiest and most active hotspots in Spain, helping to develop areas in the vicinity of the city, both at the foot of the jutting peninsula and on the opposite end of the bay.
-Such has been the case with Puerto Real and Puerto de Santa Marta, both within ten miles of Cádiz, and San Fernando and Rota, slightly more distanced from the capital of the province.
+At the same time, the historical importance and natural beauty of the area has transformed the Bay of Cadiz into one of the busiest and most active hotspots in Spain, helping to develop areas in the vicinity of the city.
+Such has been the case with Puerto Real and Puerto de Santa María, both within ten miles of Cadiz, and San Fernando and Rota, slightly more distanced from the capital of the province.

-As the story goes, Cadiz was founded by none other than the mighty Hercules, all the way back in the days when heroes were real and immortal.
+As the story goes, Cadiz was founded by the mighty Hercules, all the way back in the days when heroes were real and immortal.
 Such is the tale of the great Greek legend, whose intemperance was to cost him plenty of perils.
-The son of Zeus and the most beautiful woman in the world, Alcmene, Hercules was the recipient of all the hatred of Zeus' wife, Hera, to the point where she sent the goddess of childbirth, Ilithyia, to stop his mother from giving birth to him, after tricking Zeus into promising that a descendant of the House of Perseus born that very night would become the ruler of all those around him.

 Great beaches, sweeping views of the sea, and long, palm-lined promenades complement the town's lively bars, fantastic museums, bustling commercial activity, and spectacular cathedrals – all of this awaits you in the unparalleled environment of this extraordinary place.
 So come learn Spanish in Cadiz and discover it all for yourself!